 Degrees and Certifications:

-I had the honor of serving as president of the Hays Educators Association/TSTA for seven years, where I advocated for educators, education support staff, transportation, custodial, and cafeteria staff.
-My work in that capacity allowed me to interact with employees throughout our district – dedicated individuals who make great things happen daily for our students.
+Prior to her election in 2016, she had the honor of serving as president of the Hays Educators Association/TSTA for seven years, where she advocated for educators, education support staff, transportation, custodial, and cafeteria staff.
+Esperanza’s work in that capacity allowed her to interact with employees throughout our district – dedicated individuals who make great things happen daily for our students.

-I earned my Bachelor of Arts from the University of the Incarnate Word in San Antonio, Texas, and my Master’s Degree in Elementary Education from Texas State University.
-I have served on the board of the Texas Association for Bilingual Education, and currently serve as the president of the board of Community Action of Central Texas.
-I am also a member of the Hays County Child Protective Board, the Friends of the Kyle Library, and the Kyle Rotary Club.
-I have served on numerous district and campus committees, including the district’s Strategic Planning Committee, Strategic Planning Subcommittee on Employees, Calendar Committee, and Transfer Policy Committee.
-Additionally, I have participated on various Campus Leadership Teams and served as a mentor teacher, team leader, campus dual language department co-chair, Bilingual Vertical Team chair, and student council sponsor.
+She earned her Bachelor of Arts from the University of the Incarnate Word in San Antonio, Texas, and her Master of Elementary Education from Texas State University.
+She has served on the board of the Texas Association for Bilingual Education, and is the immediate past president of the board of Community Action of Central Texas.
+She is also a member of the Hays County Child Protective Board and the Friends of the Kyle Library Board.
+She served on numerous district and campus committees, including the district’s Strategic Planning Committee, Strategic Planning Subcommittee for Employees, Calendar Committee, and Transfer Policy Committee.
+Additionally, she participated on various Campus Leadership Teams and served as a mentor teacher, team leader, campus dual language department co-chair, Bilingual Vertical Team chair, and student council sponsor.

-My husband, David Salazar, previously served on Kyle City Council and on numerous boards and committees, and currently serves on the Board of the Hays Education Foundation.
-We have two daughters, Raspberry, a student in one of our district’s elementary schools, and Mercedes Salazar-Campirano, a graduate of Hays High School.
-My family and I have lived in Hays County since 2001, and make investing in our community a priority.
+Esperanza’s husband, David Salazar, previously served on Kyle City Council and on numerous boards and committees, and currently serves on the Board of the Hays Education Foundation.
+The couple have two daughters, Raspberry, a current elementary student in Hays and Mercedes Salazar-Campirano, a proud graduate of Hays High School.
+Esperanza and her family have lived in Hays County since 2001, and make investing in the Hays community a top priority.